bluesky-dev12/MapLoader_IniMaker/README.md

 # MapLoader_IniMaker
-This is a quick way of setuping your map for maploader.
+This is a quick way of making a setup your map for maploader.

 How it works?
 1. Open Setup.ini